openethereum/openethereum.github.io/Aura.md

 Verification checks if the signature belongs to the correct primary for the given step.
 Blocks from more than 1 step into the future are rejected.

 ## Finality
 If more than 50% of the nodes signed on a chain and then they signed again on those signatures, the chain is final.
-This means finality can be achieved within `2 * step_duartion * n_v`.
+This means finality can be achieved within `2 * step_duration * n_v`.
 A lower bound might exist.